leswright1977/PySpectrometer/README.md

 Visit my Youtube Channel at: https://www.youtube.com/leslaboratory

-This program, hardware design, and associated information is free for non-commercial use, but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB
+This program, hardware design, and associated information is free (see Licence), but if you are a commercial entity or have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB

 ***Hardware***